cnjinhao/nana-handbook/Nana Handbook.md

 int main()
 {
-	//A message box object is created, titiled "Example". nana::msgbox msg{"Example"};
+	//A message box object is created, titled "Example". nana::msgbox msg{"Example"};

 	//Sends the text "Hello World!" to the message box
 	//output buffer.
 	msg << "Hello World!";

-	//Pops up a messagebox.
-The `show()` blocks the execution
+	// Pops up a messagebox.
+The `show()` function blocks the execution of the main
-	//until the message box is closed.
+	// programm until the message box is closed. msg.show();
-	msg.show();
 }
 ```
 >Q: Why does Nana provide a class for the message box rather than a function like Win32 MessageBox?

 >A: Because the class msgbox is designed to be a function object.
-Following example illustrates the msgbox to be used as a handler that pops up a message box when form is clicked.
+The following example illustrates the msgbox used as a handler that pops up a message box when the form is clicked.
 >
 >```cpp
 >#include <nana/gui.hpp>